 Outdoor activities entail risks.
 Hiking, open water swimming, trail running, climbing, etc can be dangerous (even life-threatening) depending on conditions and above all your experience, ability and fitness.
 Be a cautious adventurer: increase the difficulty of your outings slowly and bring all recommended gear with you.
-I would suggest starting with easy hikes, then bush walking, add some easy streams, later rock scrambling, basic climbing, finally coasteering.
+I would suggest starting with easy hikes (here you have tons from number one English hiking web in HK), then bush walking, add some easy streams, later rock scrambling, basic climbing, finally coasteering.

 In case there is any doubt, most routes in this web are not for newbies, but for people with solid experience and fitness.
 Some routes would be considered completely crazy and dangerous by, among others, local Gob.
 So when I grade difficulty is based on the following parameters, examples included.